ArteryTek/AT32F423_Firmware_Library/project/at_start_f423/examples/tmr/6_steps/readme.txt

-  this demo is based on the at-start board, in this demo, shows how to configure the tmr1 peripheral to generate 6 steps. a software com event is generated each 100 ms: using the systick interrupt. the break polarity is used at high level. the following table describes the tmr1 channels states:
+  this demo is based on the at-start board, in this demo, shows how to configure the tmr1 peripheral to generate 6 steps. a software com event is generated each 100 ms: using the systick interrupt. the brake polarity is used at high level. the following table describes the tmr1 channels states:
               -----------------------------------------------
              | step1 | step2 | step3 | step4 | step5 | step6 |